 Email marketing goes hand in hand with social media and SEO.
 Those are both great tactics for attracting new leads, while email marketing is great for turning those leads into consistent customers.
 Businesses owners are far less likely to buy a product on an impulse than regular consumers.
 They are more likely shop around to find the best deal and email marketing is a great strategy for keeping in touch with those customers who view your product but don’t immediately buy.

 It's a great way to offer coupons and announce any events or new merch your company is offering.
 Any extra incentive you can give to convince readers of your value could mean the difference between a failed connection and a lifelong customer.

 You should offer incentives for customers to subscribe to your email list.
 Free trials are always good if it’s possible for what you’re offering.
 Exclusive content and educational materials like eBooks and video tutorials work also.

 What you offer depends on your business and what you think your customer base will want.
+[Found out how CRM software can help with customer data management.]
 It never hurts to get creative and come up with a strategy that hasn’t been done before.
 Whatever it is, just make sure you provide real value to your customers, not just spam, or you won't make much of an impact.